kamleshkarki/SQl-Server/README.md

 # SQl-
-some are the path to use 'Sql server' to link's are below as:
+some are the path to use 'Sql server' the link's are below as:
 This repositorie for batter understanding and recall SQL Server.

 virtual box